 There are currently four mainstream secondary schools within Lewisham that offer Specialist Resource Provisions.
 Each specialist resource provision has its own eligibility criteria.
 You can attend the school's open day or you can contact the school directly for further information about their Specialist Resource Provision.

 Admission to Specialist Resource Provision is managed by the Council's Special Educational Needs Service.
 Parents and carers of children and young people with EHCPs will be able to express a preference for a place within a Specialist Resource Provision during the secondary school transfer process.
 An expression of interest does not guarantee a place, the decision on all secondary transfers will be made at the Secondary School Transfer Panels detailed above.

-Lewisham's Secondary Schools Specialist Resource Provision include
+Lewisham's Secondary Schools Specialist Resource Provision include:

-- Addey & Stanhope: Speciality need Speech and Language Disorder & Communication Needs (SLCN). - Conisborough College: Speciality need Students with Autism working at well below expected academic levels (equivalent of year 2). - Deptford Green: Speciality need Students with Autism and working at levels of a year 5 student or above or working at age expected levels.
+- Addey & Stanhope Speciality Need: Speech and Language Disorder & Communication Needs (SLCN) - Conisborough College Speciality Need students with ASD working at well below expected academic levels (equivalent of Year 2) - Deptford Green Speciality Need: students with dyslexia